AVEVA/AVEVA-Samples/basic_samples/SDS/JavaScript/Angular/readme.rst

 Preparation
 -----------

-The Sds Service is secured by obtaining tokens from an Azure Active Directory instance.
+The SDS Service is secured by obtaining tokens from an Azure Active Directory instance.
 This example uses ADAL (Active Directory Authentication Library) to authenticate clients against the SDS server.
-Contact OSIsoft support to obtain a tenant for use with Sds.
+Contact OSIsoft support to obtain a tenant for use with SDS.

 The sample code includes several placeholder strings that must be modified with values you received from OSIsoft.